Claimed

 About Villa Kali Ma Outpatient Treatment for Women

-Villa Kali Ma blends evidence-based care with holistic healing, offering eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), and individual therapy alongside yoga, expressive arts, breathwork, and Ayurveda.
+Villa Kali Ma blends evidence-based care with holistic healing, offering eye movement desensitization and reprocessing (EMDR), cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), brainspotting, and trauma release therapy alongside yoga, expressive arts, crystal bowl sound healing, breathwork, Reiki, and Ayurveda.
 This integrative approach supports emotional regulation, trauma resolution, and relapse prevention, guiding each woman through inner change while nurturing body, mind, and spirit.
 Licensed clinicians lead programming in a trauma-informed, women-centered environment.

 Women benefit from a vibrant recovery community, daily lifestyle coaching, and access to unique therapies like shamanic healing, somatic trauma work, and nutrition support.
+Clients also have access to specialized aftercare programs, including a Sisterhood Circle Support Group and a comprehensive alumni program.
 Designed to restore dignity and hope, the program allows for deep transformation without needing to step away from life’s responsibilities.
-Optional transitional housing adds structure while staying rooted in everyday life.
+Optional transitional housing for women in PHP through their community living facilities adds structure while allowing them to stay rooted in everyday life.

 Read More